LeomarLinhares/Miranda-s-calendar/README.md

 # Miranda's calendar
  Automatically displays the day related to Miranda's calendar based on the passage of days on Earth.
-Miranda, is the name of a planet from a science fiction book I'm working on.
+Miranda is the name of a planet from a science fiction book I'm working on.